Neuro-Mechatronics-Interfaces/python-intan/README.md

 ## License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [License File](LICENSE) for details.